 Action by dean and college advisory committee (RPT procedures)

-Referral of cases to the college advisory committee / membership of committee.
+Referral of cases to the college advisory committee, and membership of committee.
 Each college shall establish a college RPT advisory committee and define its membership.
-The definition of membership shall specify whether there must be representation from all or fewer than all departments within the college, and whether or in what way representatives from a department are to participate or not participate in matters involving candidates from the representatives' departments, consistent with [Part III-E-1-a of this Policy] (single vote rule).
-The definition of membership shall be included in the charter of the college council (governed by Policy 6-003), or may be included in a college-wide RPT Statement (described in part III-A-2 of this Policy).
+The definition of membership shall specify whether there must be representation from all or fewer than all departments within the college, and whether or in what way representatives from a department are to participate or not participate in matters involving candidates from the representatives' departments, consistent with Part III-E-1-a of this Policy (single vote rule).
+The definition of membership shall be included in the charter of the college council (governed by Policy 6-003), or may be included in a college-wide RPT Statement (described in Part III-A-2 of this Policy).

 Retention.
-The dean at his/her discretion may request the college advisory committee to review and submit recommendations on any candidate for retention.
-However, if termination of a candidate is recommended by the SAC, or the department advisory committee, or the department chairperson, the dean shall transmit the entire file on that candidate to the college advisory committee.
+The dean at their discretion may request the college advisory committee to review and submit recommendations on any candidate for retention.
+However, if termination of a candidate is recommended by the department RPT advisory committee or the department chairperson, the dean shall transmit the entire file on that candidate to the college advisory committee.

 Promotion or tenure.
 The dean shall forward the entire file on all cases dealing with promotion or tenure to the college advisory committee.